foundersandcoders/coursebook/src/course/syllabus/authentication/learning-outcomes.md

 ### Authentication

 - [ ] **We can authenticate users by setting and reading cookies**
-- [ ] We can use JSON Web Tokens to store user information in a cookie
+- [ ] We can store session IDs in a cookie
-- [ ] We can describe why we need to use JSON Web Tokens
+- [ ] We can describe why we need session IDs
 - [ ] We can ensure only authenticated users can see certain content
 - [ ] We can ensure only authenticated users can take certain actions
 - [ ] We can describe the difference between a stateful and stateless server